cmarkymark/portfolio-marks/src/assets/markdown/research/CV.md

 ## Teaching

-### Fall 2019: TA for SW-610 Computer Applications in Social Work Practice @ SDSU
+#### Fall 2019: TA for SW-610 Computer Applications in Social Work Practice @ SDSU

-### Spring 2020: Lecturer for SW-610 Computer Applications in Social Work Practice @ SDSU
+#### Spring 2020: Lecturer for SW-610 Computer Applications in Social Work Practice @ SDSU

+SW-610 is a Master's level statsitics course for MSW students in the SDSU School of Social Work.
+This course is an introduction to applying statistical methods in social work research.
+The course introduces SPSS and the students work in groups to produce a quantitative research project from a publiclly available data set.
+Teaching evaluations from this course are available [here](Teaching_Evaluations/SW610_Evaluation.pdf)

 ## Presentations, Lectures, & Event Participation

 **June 2018** International Consortium of Universities for Drug Demand Reduction, Doctoral Student Panel

-**March 2019** Guest Lecture: Mediation Analysis in R, SDSU-UCSD IRSU JDP (SDSU SW-881)
+**March 2019** Guest Lecture: Mediation Analysis in R, SDSU-UCSD IRSU JDP (SDSU SW-881) Teaching Evaluations for this guest lecture are available [here](Teaching_Evaluations/Spring_2019_SDSU_Mediation_Analysis_Guest_Lecture.pdf)

 ## Peer-Review History